Skip to content

 The Problem

-• Redundant Costs: Service members must pay for a TWIC despite holding a higher-level clearance CAC.
+• Redundant Cost: Fee-waiver-eligible service members must still pay $124 for a TWIC despite holding a CAC that reflects a higher-level security clearance.

 The Solution